 Shadow IT and Poor Cybersecurity Hygiene

-The strategies below can go a long way towards strengthening an organization’s ability to resist insider threats.
+The strategies below can go a long way toward strengthening an organization’s ability to resist insider threats.

-- Beware of email phishing attacks; avoid clicking on unknown links or opening unknown attachments.
+- Beware of email phishing or spear phishing attacks; avoid clicking on unknown links or opening unknown attachments.

 - Never share passwords or security devices.